0115 964 7740 - law@curtisparkinson.com

 Avoid Potential Disputes

-Disputes over estates and Wills are becoming more and more common as modern life gets more and more complex, especially in relation to ‘mixed’ families.
+Disputes over estates and Wills are becoming more and more common as modern life gets more and more complex, especially where ‘mixed’ families are concerned.
 Complicated domestic circumstances, divorce and further expanded family trees all contribute to arguments and legal battles after people die.

 One of the most common grounds for a Will dispute under the Inheritance (Provision for Family and Dependants) Act 1975 is that there isn’t a Will.
-The fact is that the only way to guarantee your wishes are carried out is to draw up a professional Will.
+The only way to guarantee your wishes are carried out is to draw up a professional Will.

-Anyone can draw up a Will at any time, so this new year is the perfect time to start.
-But it’s important to do the job right.
-The rules around the creation of Wills are very strict.
-Mistakes made on Wills can be serious and even render the document invalid.
+Anyone can draw up a Will anytime, so this new year is the perfect time to start.
+But it’s essential to do the job right.
+The rules around the creation of Wills are stringent.
+Mistakes made on Wills can be severe and even render the document invalid.

-For example, Wills have been successfully contested just because they have been signed incorrectly (in the wrong place) or have been subject to the wrong process by Witnesses or the Willmaker.
-In determining what ‘signing’ actually means courts can determine a Will invalid even when it has been filled out correctly.
+For example, Wills have been successfully contested because they have been signed incorrectly (in the wrong place) or have been subject to the wrong process by Witnesses or the Willmaker.
+In determining what ‘signing’ means, courts can determine a Will invalid even when it has been filled out correctly.

 Professional Advice Can Help

-It might seem like an unnecessary additional cost, but it is important to seek the services of a qualified, experienced lawyer when drawing up your Will.
-Taking professional advice will ensure your Will is written in correct, clear legal language.
-The language used will be appropriate so that your wishes can be effectively carried out.
-Working with a professional reduces the risk of a disputes to a minimum.
+It might seem like an unnecessary additional cost, but it is crucial to seek the services of a qualified, experienced lawyer when drawing up your Will.
+Professional advice will ensure your Will is written in clear legal language.
+The language used will be appropriate so your wishes can be effectively carried out.
+Working with a professional reduces the risk of disputes to a minimum.

-Remember too, circumstances change.
-So even you must keep your Will up-to-date.
-For example, in the case of a divorce, a Will that not has been updated might still leave everything to your ex-spouse and not include your new partner or any children from your new relationships.
+Remember, too, circumstances change.
+So you must keep your Will up-to-date.
+For example, in the case of a divorce, a Will that has not been updated might still leave everything to your ex-spouse and not include your new partner or any children from your new relationship.

 If you have any questions or need additional information, please contact us.
 We’re very happy to help.